Travel.State.Gov > International Travel > Country Information > Timor-Leste International Travel Information

 Domestic Violence: U.S. citizen victims of domestic violence may contact the Embassy for assistance.

 For further information:

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
-If you are suspected of criminal activity, the law provides that you may be incarcerated for up to one year pending investigation.
+If you are suspected of criminal activity, you may be incarcerated for up to one year pending investigation.